All Episodes

 Thank you.

-I mean thank you, Patrick.
+Thank you, Patrick.

-Anytime I have the chance to talk about the movie business, it probably doesn't belong on this program, but it is very it's a miracle.
+Anytime I have the chance to talk about the movie business, it probably doesn't belong on this program, but it is very, it's a miracle.

 Movies are very expensive to make.

-And then, of course, there's no guarantee it's gonna be good, unless I'm involved, then of course we have our ways of making sure it is good.
+Then, of course, we have our ways of making sure it is good.

-But thank you very much, Patrick, for your kind words and also uh for bringing up that question.
+But thank you very much, Patrick, for your kind words and also for bringing up that question.

 I want to speak before we go to the break to Dennis in New Orleans.

-Dennis, welcome to the Rush Limbaugh Show.
+Dennis, welcome to the Russian Limbaugh Show.

 I see you holding there.